thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 	<script type="text/javascript" src="Model/Habitat.js"></script>
 	<script type="text/javascript" src="Model/Raider.js"></script>

 8.7.
 Now we'll add one habitat and one raider to the level.
-Open PlaceDefault.ts, and, in the constructor, add these two lines to bottom of the array of Entities being passed to the super() call.
+Open PlaceDefault.ts, and, in the constructor, add these two lines to the array of Entities being passed to the super() call.
 Make sure to separate all the array elements with commas as appropriate:

-	new Habitat(Coords.fromXY(150, 250) ),
+	Habitat.fromPos(Coords.fromXY(150, 250) ),
-	new Raider(Coords.fromXY(200, -50) )
+	Raider.fromPos(Coords.fromXY(100, -50) )

 8.8.
 Finally, run the build script and refresh the web browser.
 Now a civilian habitat appears on the ground.
 An alien raider will descend from the top of the screen, pick up the habitat, carry it back up to the top of the screen, and disappear forever.
 Tragic!